dalguete/docker/README.md

     http://www.howtoforge.com/how-to-automatically-add-a-disclaimer-to-outgoing-emails-with-altermime-postfix-on-debian-squeeze

-* Use the Network solution in case you want to access your container in an easier way (more here https://github.com/dalguete/docker/tree/master/network)
+* Use the **Network** solution in case you want to access your container in an easier way (more here https://github.com/dalguete/docker/tree/master/network).

+  **IMPORTANT:** Keep in mind, this solution requires LXC driver, as it uses lxc hooks.

-* Use the BindFS solution in case you want to access host files/folders from inside your container and not having to deal with ownerships and permissions (more here https://github.com/dalguete/docker/tree/master/bindfs)
+* Use the **BindFS** solution in case you want to access host files/folders from inside your container and not having to deal with ownerships and permissions (more here https://github.com/dalguete/docker/tree/master/bindfs).

+  **IMPORTANT:** Keep in mind, this solution requires your container to be run with *-privileged* flag